 Below are the creation and flow of income statement.

 Difference Between Statement of Operations and Income Statement

 - The main difference between income statement and statement of operations is the semantics.
-The format of reporting differs from each but the end line in both the cases same.
+The format of reporting differs from each, but the end line in both the cases same.
 Both report to the net income or profitability of the company from its core business operations.

 - While accounting the particulars into the income statements, accountants consider expenses and revenue for that particular period.
-In some of the cases, all the particulars (expenses, net sales) need not be realized in the same period.
+However, in some of the cases, all the particulars (expenses, net sales) need not be realized in the same period.
 In such a scenario, the parameters are adjusted in the next release of the income statement.
 In other words, revenue might be captured even at the time when the invoices for sale is prepared.
 Any amount still under process are adjusted thoroughly in the accounting system.

 Significance and Importance

 - It is used to assess the performance of the company as an entity in a particular time frame.
 It is also referred to as a profit/loss statement for the same reason.
-An individual with accounting knowledge will be shown and it will explain the firm’s profitability for a tenure using a statement of operations.
-As shown in the format above this statement depicts the revenue, net sales and income of the company from its core business operations, excluding all the expenditures incurred in that particular time.
+An individual with accounting knowledge will be shown, and it will explain the firm’s profitability for a tenure using a statement of operations.
+As shown in the format above, this statement depicts the revenue, net sales, and income of the company from its core business operations, excluding all the expenditures incurred in that particular time.

 - An investor will go through the financials, statements of operations to be specific before investing in any stock.
 The information available in the income statement cannot be exaggerated and will give the accurate financial health of the company.
 Higher net income results in higher wealth distribution to the shareholders after meeting all of its fixed liabilities (interest, salary, overheads).
 Thus investors can anticipate higher growth of funds with companies having a significant net income.
-Year on year comparison of the income statement will help investors assess, how the company has fared in the past.
+Year on year comparison of the income statement will help investors assess how the company has fared in the past.

 - It records the financial performance of the company for that period.